UPDATED : 22/10/2020

 The Paiyun Lodge to the top (2.4KM / 1-2.5 hours)

 Around 40 minutes later we started to go down, took another break in the lodge and headed back to the hostel.
 It was quite misty on the way back.
-We arrived at the Tatajia saddle at 2.50pm, and some shuttle vans were waiting but we walked.
-Eventually, we arrived at the hostel at 3.30pm.
+We arrived at the Tatajia saddle at 2.50pm, and some shuttle vans were waiting but we walked to the entrance of the Yushan National Park.
+We arrived at the hostel at 3.30pm.
 After a short break and a bit of food, I was on the road cycling while HiuYing started to hitch with the baby towards Chiayi, where our Couchsurfing host was waiting for us!
 That was a very long day, and I ended up hitching a ride with my bicycle to get to Chiayi because I was just too tired!

 When to go ?
 The weather in Yushan